 After winning this competition, he saw his potential to thrive within the industry.
 Later, he pursued a full-fledged career in fitness and bodybuilding.
 Jay’s journey reminds us to explore and try new things.
-By opening up new doors, you can discover your dreams and life journey.
+You can discover your dreams and life journey by opening up new doors.

 Jay shows the commitment toward bodybuilding that you need to get actual results.

-When you combine hard work with a great workout plan and diet, then building muscle comes naturally.
+He combined hard work with a great workout plan and diet, building muscle naturally.
 Jay used basic lifts to get incredible results by focusing on form and technique to innovate in the gym.
-Jay never cheated himself by cheating on his form.
-Instead, he paid equal attention to the concentric, eccentric, and isometric movements of each lift.
+Jay never cheated himself by cheating on his lifts.
+Instead, he paid equal attention to each lift’s concentric, eccentric, and isometric movements.

 Jay Cutler’s Bodybuilding Titles